xavierchia/xavierchia.github.io/help.md

 ---

-Need some 1-on-1 help?

-Good news!
 I've decided to offer *micro consulting sessions* for a limited time.

 Here's what I can help you with: